mvMadhan/azure-vm-doc/README.md

     ![deploy](images/12.jpg)

-19. After deployment is complete, select Go to resource.
+19. After deployment is complete, select `Go to resource`.

     ![go](images/13.jpg)

-20. On the overview page for your virtual machine, select the Connect > RDP.
+20. On the overview page for your virtual machine, click on connect and  select the `Connect`

     ![connect](images/14.jpg)

-21. scroll down and click Download RDP file.
+21. Scroll down and click `Download RDP file`.

     ![download](images/15.jpg)

-22. GO to downloads and Open the downloaded RDP file and click Connect when prompted
+22. GO to downloads and Open the `downloaded RDP file` and click `Connect` when prompted

     ![connectrdp](images/16.jpg)